-These healthy date truffles are delicious, rich and chocolatey.
-Chocolate date balls are made with all nutritious ingredients.
+Healthy chocolate date truffles are delicious, rich and chocolatey.
+These easy no-bake chocolate date balls are made with nutritious ingredients and they are vegan too.
 Dates add sweetness (no refined sugar!), nut butter gives a fudgy texture, and cocoa provides an intense dark chocolate flavour.

 Jump to: